 It’s an entertaining read and a well written story although I found some of the generalisations about people in general, Americans specifically, and foreign places a little second-hand.
 I warmed to the wife who was trying to hold everything together and, maybe, the idea is that the man with the midlife crisis finally gets what he deserves but I wasn’t really convinced that I cared by that stage.

-(This book is to be published in April 2018.
+(This book was published in April 2018.
 I received a review copy via NetGalley from the publishers, Thistle Publishing.)